dltoth/UPnPDevice/README.md

    urn:CompanyName:service:serviceName:version
 ```

 Where CompanyName is the company domain name with "-" substituting ".".
 For example "urn:LeelanauSoftware-com:device:Thermometer:1" is the device type for [Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h) offered by LeelanauSoftware.com.
+Device and Service type are used for SSDP service discovery, to find specific device types on the local network.
 UPnP restricts the device (service) type to 64 characters.

 The following macros are used to define RTTI and UPnP Device type in the header file of a UPnPDevice subclass: